olga-khab/msa-power-apps-pickle/README.md

 The matching process itself is the most computationally-heavy part.
 At the moment, the matching is basic and is done in O(m\*n) time, where m is the number of features to match on and n is the number of users, but a more effcient data structure and the matching process will be needed to fully implement multi-person and multi-business-unit matching and maintain a reasonanable speed and UX as the number of users and matching features grows.
 That said, the matching should be kept simple to avoid exessive personalisation and dating-like experience, as the primary function of the app is to pair people in a professional context to do things at lunchtime.

 Pickle is currently a business version of the broader app I am planning to make.
 On the bigger scale, Pickle will enable anyone to look for lunchtime buddies buddies.
-This means that the business unit and seniority preferences will be replaces with something more general like industry/professional interest or age gap.
-Neither version of the app will involve user photos or other personal details.
+This means that the business unit and seniority preferences will be replaces with something more general like industry/professional interest, age bracket, location and preferred places to eat.
+Neither version of the app will involve user photos or a lot of personal details, as the app is not intended for dating purposes.

 ### Future feature improvements
 Some of the features that will be implemented in future iterations include: